mono/website/docs/getting-started/install/linux/index.md

 The package ***mono-complete*** should be installed to install everything - this should cover most cases of "assembly not found" errors.

+The package ***referenceassemblies-pcl*** should be installed for PCL compilation support - this will resolve most cases of "Framework not installed: .NETPortable" errors during software compilation.

 Notes
 -----